 You are free to withdraw your/your child's data from the research database at any time.
 Any decision will not alter the care your child receives in this or any other hospital.

 Who is responsible for the data?

-NHS England is joint Data Controller with Healthcare Quality Improvement Partnership for data collected in English NHS PICUs and transport teams.
+NHS England is joint Data Controller with Healthcare Quality Improvement Partnership for data collected in English NHS PICUs and transport teams for the National Paediatric Critical Care Audit.

 Healthcare Quality Improvement